Aimini/hm-51/src/dscompiler/README.md

   ```

-### composite-control token
+### composite micro-controls
- Composite-control tokens are looks like normal tokens, but it perform an higher level of abstraction(provides a simpler way of writing).
-A composite-control tokens can be translated into one or more component control tokens.
+ Composite micro-controls are looks like normal micro-controls, but it perform an higher level of abstraction(provides a simpler way of writing).
+A composite micro-controls can be translated into one or more micro-controls.

  For example,  `LI(0x80)` means that you want to using the immediate value 0x80 to drive the bus.
-Obviously, you want the `IMMED` component to drive the bus, so it's best to convert it to `BUS(IMMED), IMMED(0x80)`.
+Obviously, you want the `IMMED` micro-controls to drive the bus, so it's best to convert it to `BUS(IMMED), IMMED(0x80)`.

  See [this](###-add-composite-control-translator) for how to add customer composite-control token.

 ### jump label
  When you need to get the MIPC value corresponding to a line of microinstructions (usually a jump token), using the jump label can let the compiler help you get these (not easy to manually calculate) values.
  The jump label starts with its name, followed by a colon:

  ```python